 - Operating system

-- Object Storage in RPCO runs on Ubuntu.
+- Object Storage in RPCO runs on the Ubuntu operating system.

 Object Storage in RPCO requires the following components of Rackspace Private Cloud 14.0:

 - Identity (keystone)

 - Infrastructure services (SQLite database, Memcached, and RabbitMQ)

 - One Gbps or 10 Gbps is suggested internally.
 An external network should connect anything external to the proxy servers.
 The storage network is intended to be isolated on a private network or multiple private networks.

 - A SQLite database is part of the Object Storage for RPCO container and account management process.